mikeymasonic/playwright-example/README.md

 copy environment variables from `.env.example` to a new file in your root directory called `.env`\
 run `npm i`
+then run `npx playwright install` to install playwright's supported browsers

 ## Available Scripts